Tuesday, December 13, 2011

 SONS OF ANARCHY (FX)

-Why post this on Tuesday?
-After airing its first season on Wednesday, FX's Sons of Anarchy moved to Tuesday and has aired there ever since.
+Scheduling history: After airing its first season on Wednesday, FX's Sons of Anarchy moved to Tuesday and has aired there ever since.

 See (who saw) how it all began: The premiere of Sons of Anarchy did respectably by FX standards, but it was certainly not an out-of-the-box hit.
 In fact, after premiering with a quiet 2.53 million viewers and 1.2 demo on 9/3/08, the show dropped in each of the next two weeks, to a 1.1 demo in week two and a series-low 0.9 in week three.
 The show perked up a bit from there, but only into the low-1 range during season one.